moonwatcher/somatic/doc/rimport.md

 VJ_chew
 ```

-The *vdj* slot is a data frame has the following columns:
+The *vdj* slot is a data frame that has the following columns:

 ```
 VDJ_CDR3_charge